Canada makes it easy for the Mob

 internationally recognized expert on organized crime.
 "Everyone is

-Canada because this country is open for business.
+coming to Canada because this country is open for business.
 We make

 this place a haven for them.''